tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 }
 ```

-<figcaption>Here is the [documentation](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/edit) on the trace file and what the key value pairs represent.</figcaption>
+<figcaption>Here is the <a href="https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/edit">documentation</a> on the trace file and what the key value pairs represent.</figcaption>

 The trace file contains a `traceEvents` array.
 If we analyze these events we can identify the browser rendering events of "click", "Layout", "UpdateLayoutTree", "Paint", "CompositeLayers".
 Each event has the values of